PeterJanssen/Skinet/README.md

 ## Description

-A proof of concept e-commerce store using Angular, .Net Core and Stripe for payment processing
+A proof of concept e-commerce store using Angular, .Net Core and Stripe for payment processing(Portnumbers in readme may be different for you depending on how you run the app).

 ### Features